Large deviations for configurations generated by Gibbs distributions with energy functionals consisting of singular interaction and weakly confining potentials: Rate Function Property

-\subsection{Basic Definitions}
+\subsection{Basic definitions}

-\begin{definition} Let $A$ be an index set and let $\{\lambda_{a},\,a\in A\}\subset \mathcal{P}\left( S\right) $.
-The collection $\{\lambda_{a},\,a\in A\}$ is said to be tight if for every $\epsilon>0,$ there is a compact set $K_{\epsilon }\subset S,$ such that $\inf\{\lambda_{a}\left( K_{\epsilon}\right) ,\,a\in A\}\geq1-\epsilon.$ \end{definition}
+\begin{definition} Let $\inset$ be an index set and let $\{\lambda_{a},\,a\in \inset\}\subset \mathcal{P}\left( S\right) $.
+The collection $\{\lambda_{a},\,a\in \inset\}$ is said to be tight if for every $\epsilon>0,$ there is a compact set $ K_{\epsilon }\subset S,$ such that $\inf\{\lambda_{a}\left( K_{\epsilon}\right) ,\,a\in \inset\}\geq1-\epsilon.$ \end{definition}

-Further, a sequence of random variables is said to be tight if and only if the corresponding distributions are tight.
-The proofs of the following three lemmas can be found in \cite{Dupuis1997a, dup5}.
+Furthermore, a sequence of random variables is said to be tight if and only if the corresponding distributions are tight.
+The proofs of the following three lemmas can be found in \cite[Section 2.2]{Bud}.

-\begin{lemma} A collection $\left\{ \lambda_{a},a\in A\right\} \subset\mathcal{P}(S)$ is tight if and only if there exists a tightness function $g:S\rightarrow[0,\infty]$ such that $\sup_{a\in A}\int_{S}g(x)\lambda _{a}(dx)<\infty$. \end{lemma}
+\begin{lemma} A collection $\left\{ \lambda_{a},a\in \inset\right\} \subset\mathcal{P}(S)$ is tight if and only if there exists a tightness function $g:S\rightarrow[0,\infty]$ such that $\sup_{a\in \inset }\int_{S}g(x)\lambda _{a}(dx)<\infty$. \end{lemma}

 \begin{lemma} Let $g$ be a tightness function on $S$.
 Define $G:\mathcal{P} (S)\rightarrow\lbrack0,\infty]$ by

 Then for each $M<\infty$ the set $\left\{ \mu\in\mathcal{P}(S):G(\mu)\leq M\right\} $ is tight (and hence precompact), and moreover, $G$ is a tightness function on $\mathcal{P}(S)$. \end{lemma}